sous-chefs/java/README.md

 OpenJDK is the default because of licensing changes made upstream by Oracle.
 See notes on the `oracle` recipe below.

+NOTE: In most cases, including just the default recipe will be sufficient.
+It's possible to include the install_type recipes directly, as long as the necessary attributes (such as java_home) are set.

 ## openjdk

 This recipe installs the `openjdk` flavor of Java.
 It also uses the